-The CEÔ works with the Chairman to produce the materials required for information and decisions prior to Board meetings, presents matters and justifies proposed decisions.
+The CEO works with the Chair to produce the materials required for information and decisions at Board meetings, and also presents matters for discussion and justifies recommendations.

 The Board evaluates the work of the CEO on an ongoing basis.

 GROUP MANAGEMENT